joaocc/generator-ng-ss/README.md

 This project is one of many things that you can use to get started on a new app.
 For a comparison of the options and the trade-offs between them, please visit [this](http://www.dancancro.com/comparison-of-angularjs-application-starters) link.

-## Difference with generator-gulp-angular
-Based on the experience we were changed project structure in according with our vision.
-We added more module and component decomposition.
-In application available large modules which includes small modules (look sub-generators description), which in turn comprise small components (controller, views, styles, spec).

 ## Usage

 ### Create your project